SPAIN'S SIERRA DE ANDUJAR

 All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 2nd, ending with breakfast on 8th), soft drinks at meal times, local transport by mini-bus, return flights to Malaga and airport taxes.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flights from Leeds/Bradford and London Gatwick to Malaga using the scheduled services of Jet2 and Easyjet respectively.
-Outbound flight departs mid-morning, return flight arrives back late afternoon.
-It is also possible to join this trip on direct flights from other UK airports.
+Return flight from Manchester to Malaga using the scheduled services of Jet2.
+Outbound flight departs early morning, return flight arrives back early afternoon.
+It is also possible to join this trip on direct flights from Leeds/Bradford and London.
 Please call for details.

 Iberian Lynx (photo courtesy of WildWatching Spain)

 back to top

 Birding Spain, Birdwatching Spain, Spain safari, Spain Bird Tour.
 Spain birdwatching holiday.
 Birds of Spain.
 Spain Bird Holiday.
 Spain Birding Holiday.

 Mammals Spain, Spain safari, Spain Mammals Tour.
 Spain Mammals holiday.
 Mammals of Spain.
 Spain Mammals Holiday.